b-cubed-eu/documentation/pages/occurrence-cubes.md

 3. Metadata MUST include the properties in [Table 9](#output-formats).
 4. Metadata MUST include all the parameters that were used to generate the cube, allowing it to be reproduced.
   - The parameters MUST be provided in a machine-readable format such as JSON or REST API query parameters.
   - The parameters MUST include the selected occurrence search filters.
-This is currently the case for GBIF occurrence downloads ([GBIF Secretariat 2023a][gbif_2023a]) (see “description” in this [example](https://api.datacite.org/dois/application/vnd.datacite.datacite+json/10.15468/dl.4bzxua)).
+This is currently the case for GBIF occurrence downloads ([GBIF Secretariat 2023a][gbif_2023a]) (see `descriptions` in this [example](https://api.datacite.org/dois/application/vnd.datacite.datacite+json/10.15468/dl.4bzxua)).
 Any default values SHOULD also be included.
   - The parameters MUST include the selected cube properties, such as dimensions, categories, reference grids, default coordinate uncertainty, seed for random grid assignment (see [Spatial](#spatial)), measures (see [Measures](#measures)) and format (see [Format](#format)).
 5. Metadata MUST include a stable and unique global identifier, so it can be referenced.
 This SHOULD be a Digital Object Identifier (DOI).
 6. Metadata MUST include the creator, publisher, and creation date of the cube.